Sixstring982/tanenbaum/README.md

 ### Running problems

-Once you've added your problem, you can test your solution by runnint it with `dune` (optionally providing the `--watch` flag will re-run your problem when you change your code).
+Once you've added your problem, you can test your solution by running it with `dune` (optionally providing the `--watch` flag will re-run your problem when you change your code).
 This will output your answer to the terminal:

 ```shell